-Given that border policies and airport testing requirements (e.g. in layover cities) are likely to continue shifting in the coming months in response to COVID-19 trends in the U.S. and Europe, consider waiting until closer to your Arrival Day to book your flight.
+Given that border policies and airport testing requirements (e.g. in layover cities) may continue shifting in the coming months in response to pandemic and vaccination trends, students not departing for several weeks or months should consider waiting until closer to your Arrival Day to book your flight.
 Start by exploring flight options and airline cancellation and change policies in order to make a judgement about when feels like the best time for you to book your flight.
 In your research, take time to also review travel insurance options, and the airline’s protocols on COVID-19.

 When you do decide to make travel arrangements, we recommend purchasing your flight directly from your airline of choice or a trusted travel agent because it will allow you to work directly with the airline or your agent in case of any necessary changes.

 Additionally, we strongly urge you to book a round trip flight.
-Please keep in mind you must be checked out of your housing by 12:00 p.m. on your Last Day of Housing (see our Summer calendar for details).
+Students could be held up at the gate by agents or border control without confirmed plans to depart Denmark/Sweden.
+Please keep in mind you must be checked out of your housing by 12:00 p.m. on your Last Day of Housing (see our Summer Calendar for details).

 Do I need to quarantine or be tested prior to traveling to Scandinavia?

-Most likely.
-As of March 2021, all travelers arriving in Copenhagen or Stockholm must present a negative COVID-19 test upon arrival.
-We will notify all students of relevant requirements and recommendations in the weeks leading up to your departure.
+Maybe.
+As of April 2021, all travelers arriving in Copenhagen or Stockholm must present a negative COVID-19 test upon arrival.
+We do not know yet how (or whether) vaccination status will impact entry requirements, and will notify all students of relevant requirements and recommendations in the weeks leading up to your departure.

-In any case, to avoid spreading COVID-19 in your travels, please plan to be extra cautious in the 14 days leading up to your departure for DIS – avoid socializing, working outside your home, and any personal travel during this period.
+In any case, even if you are vaccinated, please plan to be extra cautious in the 14 days leading up to your departure for DIS – avoid socializing, working outside your home, and any personal travel during this period.

 Questions about pre-departure testing or quarantine?
 Contact HealthAccommodation@DISabroad.org.